aimms/documentation/webui/side-panels-grd-pages.rst

 Side panels can be used for various purposes, such as filters, displaying KPIs, making quick notes, showing help text, etc.

-Side Panels give developers the possibility to add extra widgets to a page that are always easily accessible in a collapsible panel on the right.
-The Side Panel is a good place for filters or help text.
+Side panels give developers the possibility to add extra widgets to a page that are always easily accessible in a collapsible panel on the right.
+In this vein, a side panel is a good place for filters or help text, for example.

-Avoid core functionalities in side panels.
-E.g. steps to achieve (initial) output on the page.
-Avoid buttons in side panels.
-Buttons are probably a key function for the page.
-Put widget-specific procedures in `widget action <widget-options.html#widget-actions>`_.
+Please avoid adding core functionalities on side panels; e.g. steps to achieve (initial) output on the page.
+Also, using buttons on side panels should be limited as buttons are usualy a key function for a regular page.
+Moreover, widget-specific procedures may be put in `widget actions <widget-options.html#widget-actions>`_.

 .. image:: images/SidePanel_Examples.png
 			:align: center